 From asking them questions related to the symptoms of mental health to questions about their lifestyle and family background.
 The mental health survey is a really valuable tool in the armoury of a professional trying to assess the severity of an individual’s condition.

-In addition, to being used to assist with individual patient care, mental health surveys could also be used anonymously and in aggregate for research purposes, together with data collected from a range of other sources for the publication of reports.
+Alongside their use in assisting with individual patient care, mental health surveys could also be used anonymously and in aggregate for research purposes, together with data collected from a range of other sources for the publication of reports.